-They landed on the north bank of the Yarra River and established the first permanent settlement, close to where the Immigration Museum at the Old Customs House — on the corner of William and Flinders Streets — stands and the place today known as Enterprize Park.
+They landed on the north bank of the Yarra River and established the first permanent settlement, where the Immigration Museum at the Old Customs House — on the corner of William and Flinders streets — stands and the place today known as Enterprize Park.

 Melbourne Day Committee was established to help correct the record about the founding of Melbourne and celebrate its anniversaries.

 Land had become expensive and there had long been stories told by whalers and sealers working in Bass Strait of fertile land to the north.

-The north bank was chosen because a small waterfall, or rapids, stopped further progress up the river.
-The waterfall also separated the tidal movement, providing a vital supply of fresh water.
+The Falls also separated tidal movement, providing a vital supply of fresh water.
 The site had previously been noted by the colony of New South Wales' surveyor, Charles Grimes, in 1803.

-Her keel was laid at Polly Woodside Maritime Museum in 1991, and the $2.5 million, 27m vessel was launched by Felicity Kennett on 30 August, 1997, at Hobsons Bay.
+Her keel was laid at Polly Woodside Maritime Museum in 1991, and the $2.5 million, 27m vessel was launched by Felicity Kennett on at Hobsons Bay on 30 August, 1997.

 The original ship was bought by John Pascoe Fawkner in April 1835 specifically to search for a suitable place for a settlement in the Port Phillip District.

 She eventually disappeared off the shipping register in 1847, having been wrecked on a sand bar in the Richmond River in northern NSW, with the loss of two lives.

 He was therefore not part of the first trip to Melbourne.
 Enterprize then left on August 1 under the command of captain Hunter.
-The expedition was led by Lancey, Fawkner's delegate.
+The expedition was led by John Lancey, Fawkner's delegate.